- 01 What Your Agent Is Really Being Hired To Do

 Why Service Matters More Than Promises

-Almost every Realtor says they work hard, market aggressively, and negotiate well.
+Almost every agent says they work hard, market aggressively, and negotiate well.
 What matters more is how they actually serve you when important decisions need to be made.

 Anyone Can Promise Exposure